 By no means is LCM a one-man or woman function.
 It’s a team game.
 Success is not possible unless everyone is on board.
 Many companies use a champion or trickledown process to promote the training and dissemination of LCM techniques throughout the organization.
 One or two senior managers will start the process and then train their staff, who in turn will train their co-workers.

 Organizations will almost immediately benefit if their contract managers, project managers, and other business leaders or anyone else in a leadership role, learn how to implement life cycle management techniques and better acquisition processes.
 By continuing your professional training with Villanova University, you will open the door to learning new skills and techniques such as LCM – which you can apply to almost any area of business you work in.

 Founded in 1842, Villanova University is the worldwide leader in professional education online.
 A traditional, accredited university located in Villanova, Pennsylvania, it has more than 106,000 alumni, NCAA Division I athletic teams, unparalleled academic and technical support, and an outstanding faculty – over 90% of whom hold the highest degrees in their field.
-U.S. News & World Report has ranked Villanova the #1 Master’s University in the Northern Region for 20 years.
+U.S. News & World Report has ranked Villanova the #1 Master’s University in the Northern Region for nearly two decades.

 Interested in receiving more information about Villanova University’s contract management or project management certificate programs?
-Visit our Contact Us page and fill out a request form, or Call toll free 855-300-1473 and speak to a friendly program representative!
+Visit our Contact Us page and fill out a request form, or call 800-571-4953 and speak to a friendly program representative!